 You may refer to the following for the details, contact information and fees for companies on the court's panel of ship agents.

-Ship agencies are only be allowed to charge their published rates.
+Ship agencies are allowed to charge only their rates published above.
 The rates for the provision of ship agent services are comprehensive except for disbursements (such as bunkers, supplies and crew change handling fees) which will be separately accounted for.

 If the owner of the ship (defendant) does not secure the release of the ship after it is arrested, the plaintiff may apply for an order that the Sheriff sell the vessel via a judicial sale